psharma-alberta/data-science/linear-algebra.md

 ###### Linear transformation

+- can be thought of as a function being applied to a vector to obtain a new vector
-- keeps lines parallel & equally spaced
+- with the condition that, all lines are parallel & equally spaced
+- the result of a transformation can be determined by two coordinates: coordinates where i-hat & j-hat land

 #### Bases